"Thank you, Andre. I'll have the veal piccata."

 - The android Kryten from Red Dwarf has suffered a couple of these.
 In "White Hole", after being used as a battering ram, he responds "I'm fine thank you, Susan" when Lister asks if he's all right.
 Later, in Quarantine, he gets a fire-axe embedded in his back, causing him to spout gibberish and ram his head into a convenient pillar in order to fix it:

-Kryten: (gibberish) Two and one-half badgers, please — (gibberish) ...No, that's all right, I'll eat them here. — (gibberish, bangs his head on the pillar) ...Ah, that's better.
+Kryten: (gibberish) Two and one-half badgers, please — (gibberish) ...No, I'll eat them here. — (gibberish, bangs his head on the pillar) ...Ah, that's better.
 Now I can win self-determination for the South Maldivian people!! (additional spluttering and gibberish, bangs his head on the post again)